-(C) OFPC Inspections.
-Nothing in this section or in any other provision of this local law shall supersede, limit or impair the powers, duties and responsibilities of the New York State Office of Fire Prevention and Control ("OFPC") and the New York State Fire Administrator under Executive

-Law section 156-e and Education Law section 807-b.
-Notwithstanding any other provision of this section to the contrary:
+- (d) OFPC Inspections.
+Nothing in this section or in any other provision of this chapter shall supersede, limit, or impair the powers, duties and responsibilities of the New York State Office of Fire Prevention and Control ("OFPC") and the New York State Fire Administrator or other authorized entity under Executive Law section 156-e and Education Law section 807-b. - (e) Fee.
+The fee specified in or determined in accordance with the provisions set forth in Section 26-18 (Fees) of this chapter must be paid prior to or at the time each inspection performed pursuant to this section.
+This subdivision shall not apply to inspections performed by OFPC.